DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 ## How to Run

 #### Run etri_dualarm_ros2_ctr.usd in Isaac Sim
 Launch the Isaac Sim and open etri_dualarm_ros2_ctr.usd(File -> Open).
-Then ETRI's dual hand-arm robot will appear.
+Then ETRI's dual hand-arm robot will appear in the Viewport.
 Start the simulation by pressing play button ( :arrow_forward: ).
 If the USD file loads correctly without any issues, you can verify the list of topic messages in the terminal by using the `ros2 topic list` command.
 | Topic name | Description |
 |---|:---:|
 | `/joint_states` | Current state of the robot.
 The robot has totally 49 DOF, so the state consists of 49 values.
 For more details, refer to 'description of ETRI's dual hand-arm robot'.|